-- All visitors must be volunteer-certified before they are able to work with students in your classroom. - Please let your evaluator know that you will be inviting a visitor to your classroom. - Give the office at least 48 hours' notice that you will have a visitor coming to your classroom. - Tell your visitor to park in a visitor parking spot and to check in at the main office when they arrive.
+- All visitors must be volunteer-certified before they are able to work with students in your classroom. - No visitors, including former students or students visiting from other campuses can be in your rooms or on campus without following the procedures listed below. - Please let your evaluator know that you will be inviting a visitor to your classroom. - Give the office at least 48 hours' notice that you will have a visitor coming to your classroom. - Tell your visitor to park in a visitor parking spot and to check in at the main office when they arrive.
 The visitor will sign in and receive a sticker that they will wear while on campus.
 Before leaving, they must check out in the main office. - If you have a family member who wants to see you during your planning time, they must also stop in the main office, sign in and receive a sticker.
 You will be asked to come to the office to escort your visitor to your classroom, and then escort them out when they leave.